 Many databases give you only a citation telling you where to find the article, not the article itself.

-Click the Find It @GSU button to open a window with links to the article you need.
+There's often a shortcut to the full article text in another database: click the Find It @GSU button to open a window with links to the article you need.

 Lost?
 Stuck?
 Too many options?
 Ask a Librarian for help!